prometheus/alertmanager/docs/configuration.md

   [ <string>: <custom_fields> ... ]

 # The HTTP client's configuration.
+You must use this configuration to supply the PAT token as part of the HTTP `Authorization` header.
+# For Jira Cloud, use basic_auth with the email address as the username and the PAT as the password.
+# For Jira Data Center, use authorization.credentials with the PAT as value.
 [ http_config: <http_config> | default = global.http_config ]
 ```